nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       Emily is a full-time swim coach for Chattahoochee Gold swim team in Cumming.
 She is passionate about making people stronger swimmers and helping them gain confidence.
+  - about: Debbie James has competed in triathlons since 2016.
+With the support of the Atlanta Triathlon Club she has finished five 70.3s, one full ironman, and qualified to compete in the 70.3 World Championships in Nice, France in 2019.
+She has been swimming competitively year-round since the age of five, representing her club team at the national level, as well as being named a Scholastic All American.
+Debbie then had the opportunity to attend the University of Georgia and compete on their Division I National Championship Swimming and Diving team.
+There she was a 4-time Varsity letter winner and was honored as a SEC Scholar Athlete.
+As part of the ATC swim coaching staff, Debbie enjoys being on deck to help other triathletes embrace their inner swimmer and learn to love being in the water.
+Her motto in swimming is, “Work smarter not harder”.
+    name: |-
+      Debbie James
+      OWS Assistant Coach
+    image: /img/18557383_10155296251629547_3592520646099720223_n.jpeg
+  - about: More info coming soon!
+    name: |-
+      Jaime O'Keeffe
+      OWS Assistant Coach
+    image: /img/50606682_967744466762549_6876289533348937728_n.jpeg
+  - name: |-
+      Stephanie Walker
+      OWS Assistant Coach
+    about: >-
+      Stephanie Walker has always loved swimming, running and cycling.
+She grew up swimming in Girl Scout camps, riding miles through her home town, and running with many of her track and field friends.

+      In 2011, she met her husband Scott while he was training for the Chicago Marathon and it inspired her to start long distance running.
+She went on compete in several half and full marathons, two full Ironman distance races, along with many Olympic distance races.

+      Since then, her love has grown from training to coaching.
+Stephanie became a USAT Level 1 Coach, Certified Personal Trainer, and has studied Nutrition Coaching.

+      Stephanie has a passion for fitness and sharing her experience with others.
+She is dedicated to helping others achieve their goals and making training a fun and social experience!
+    image: /img/steph-walker-1.jpeg
   - about: More info coming soon!
     name: |-
       Joedy Price